Manga: An Introduction, Its Brief History and Osamu Tezuka

 After the World War II history

-As an intermediate stage to manga magazines publishing served kashihonya – manga rental stores, which most of manga artists created manga for.
+Kashihonya served as an intermediate stage to manga magazines publishing – kashihonya were manga rental stores, which most of manga artists created manga for.
 In this time, humor manga was really popular.

 Atelier Tokiwa was a building which one of the most famous manga artists Osamu Tezuka worked in.
 He surrounded himself with starting manga artists who became popular and famous lately.
 These manga artists learned from him and got paid by experiences.
 Among these manga artists excelled especially Shotaro Ishinomori, Fujio Akatsuka and a duo called Fujiko Fujio.